About

 Whether you’re an industrial manufacturer or small business we have solutions to help you mark around curved and complex surfaces.
 From laser etching gin glasses to marking suspension parts, our laser machines are designed to do it all.

-We are proud that our UV laser marking machine was amongst the first commercially available on the market.
-Since then, however the Meta-C UV has evolved so much!
-With 3D technology as standard, unmatched speed and accuracy it can mark anything.
-Designed to serve serious commercial to light industrial users, built with our time-tested Meta-C chassis, made for millions of operations, it's backed by up-to 10 years warranty.
+We are proud that our UV laser engraver was amongst the first commercially available on the market.
+Since then the Meta-C UV has evolved so much!
+With 3D technology as standard, unmatched speed and accuracy it can mark or engrave anything.
+Designed to serve serious commercial to light industrial users, made for millions of operations and backed by a 10 year warranty.

 Built for etching and engraving at speed, the Meta-C CO2 laser etching machine is a different beast to our Blu systems, built within the Gen7 Meta-C chassis, this 3D (3-Axis) Galvo CO2 laser source is extremely accurate and comes in a wide range of power options.